DANCE ON CAMINO DE SANTIAGO FESTIVAL

-Architecture and heritage, dance, music and scenic avant-garde come together in a unique festival that brings together, each edition, choreographic creations inspired by the Camino de Santiago.
-Works signed by very heterogeneous choreographers and companies that embrace an artistic breadth that is also, in a way, a space for learning and cultural encounter.
+Architecture and heritage, dance, music, and avant-garde theater come together in a unique festival that brings together choreographic creations inspired by the Camino de Santiago each year.
+These works are created by a diverse group of choreographers and companies and embrace an artistic breadth that is also, in a way, a space for learning and cultural exchange.

 A unique festival in unique places

-'Danza on Camino de Santiago’, which was born in the framework of the International Choreography Competition Burgos & New York as a parallel competition that prologue its programming, has grown year after year in size and also in extension to consolidate itself as an independent festival, the festival that draws the largest dance route in Europe, adding three weeks of performances in nearly twenty cities and towns in Huesca, La Rioja, Burgos, Palencia, León, Lugo, A Coruña and Vizcaya.
+‘Dance on Camino de Santiago’, which began as part of the Burgos & New York International Choreography Competition as a parallel contest that extended its program, has grown year after year in size and scope to become an independent festival, the festival that charts the longest dance route in Europe, with three weeks of performances in almost twenty cities and towns in Huesca, La Rioja, Burgos, Palencia, León, Lugo, A Coruña, and Vizcaya.

 A cultural project that weaves networks

-‘Dance on Camino de Santiago’ is directed by choreographer Alberto Estébanez and co-organized by CIDANZ Producciones - Ballet Contemporáneo de Burgos and the Consejería de Cultura, Turismo y Deporte, de la Junta de Castilla y León.
-It also has the support of the Xunta de Galicia through the Centro Coreográfico Galego and the Government of La Rioja and the collaboration with the Plataforma Cultural Sólodos; as well as the contributions of the Provincial Councils of León and Burgos, the Guggenheim Museum Bilbao and the city councils of Jaca, Santa Cruz de la Serós, Logroño, Nájera, Santo Domingo de la Calzada, Rabé de las Calzadas, Itero del Castillo, Cardeñajimeno, Villalcázar de Sirga, Bercianos del Real Camino, Mansilla de las Mulas, Cacabelos, León, Sarria, Portomarín and Santiago de Compostela.
+‘Dance on Camino de Santiago’ is directed by choreographer Alberto Estébanez and co-organized by CIDANZ Producciones - Ballet Contemporáneo de Burgos and the Department of Culture, Tourism, and Sports of the Regional Government of Castile and León.
+It has also received support from the Regional Government of Galicia through the Galician Choreographic Center and the Government of La Rioja, with the collaboration of the Sólodos Cultural Platform, as well as contributions from the provincial councils of León and Burgos, the Guggenheim Museum Bilbao, and the city councils of Jaca, Santa Cruz de la Serós, Logroño, Nájera, Santo Domingo de la Calzada, Rabé de las Calzadas, Itero del Castillo, Cardeñajimeno, Villalcázar de Sirga, Bercianos del Real Camino, Mansilla de las Mulas, Cacabelos, León, Sarria, Portomarín, and Santiago de Compostela.

 Come and experience creation

-We invite you to witness how dance reinvents itself in a program where choreographic creation and the values of the Jacobean Route come together to create a unique festival in its artistic conception.
-Do not miss the opportunity to see the evolution of dance in one of the most emblematic routes in the world.
+We invite you to witness how dance is reinvented in a program where choreographic creation and the values of the Way of St. James come together to create a festival that is unique in its artistic conception.
+A festival that will bring together the perspectives of creators from Asia, America, and Europe at a very special crossroads.

 Choreographers interested in submitting their proposals to the Festival must provide audiovisual material (five minutes long) for evaluation by the selection committee.
 In this material, they will show the style that defines their choreographic line, as well as a general idea about the choreographic composition and its relationship with the Jacobean Route or any of its values or conceptual elements.
 Preference in the selection will be given to those works created specifically for the festival, i.e., unpublished (as a premiere).